jellesiderius/mage-db-sync/README.md

 ### Configuring databases
 in the files `config/databases/production.json` and `config/databases/staging.json` all the databases are configured.
 These files must contain the following placeholders:

-- `username-1-placeholder` can be replaced with a name by choice, this is used as the username in the `scraper --username` command (Required)
+- `username-1-placeholder` can be replaced with a name by choice, this is used as a key for the tool (Required)
 - `username` is the ssh username to log in to the server (Required)
 - `password` is the ssh password that goes with the ssh username.
 (Optional if you use SSH keys to login)
 - `server` is the server to log in to (Required)